Kiribath

 Kiribath (කිරිබත්) is a traditional Sri Lankan dish made from rice.
 It is prepared by cooking rice with coconut milk, hence this name, and can be considered a form of rice cake or rice pudding.
 Kiribath is an essential dish in Sri Lankan cuisine.
-It is very commonly served for breakfast on the first day of each month and also has added significance of being eaten for any auspicious moment throughout one's lifetime which are marking times of transition.
+It is very commonly served for breakfast on the first day of each month and also has the added significance of being eaten for any auspicious moment throughout one's lifetime which are marking times of transition.
 It is one of the more renowned traditional dishes in Sri Lanka.